hapax/hapax.github.io/assets/chuzenji.md

 tramp upstairs and leave my backpack.
 Just as I am about to leave, a toddler appears on the counter, and smiling hugely, hands me a random set of keys.
+The woman emerges from behind the curtain and apologetically retrieves him, but not, I notice, without a smile of her own.

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>